100 Years of Beauty

 Cow Shows of Schangnau

 Behind what makes a cow beautiful are some earthy concerns over its health and its ability to make milk.
-A big chest means there is a large space for the heart, and a bigger heart can pump more blood and the cow makes more milk.
-A big stomach translates into more eating and more nutrients and more milk.
+A deep chest means there is a large space for the heart, and a bigger heart can pump more blood.
+A large stomach translates into more eating and more nutrients.
 Good feet mean it can walk to its grass and not lie down with foot problems.
 Good udders are big and hard before milking, and small and light after.
 And they should be in an equal line to the stomach and not hang too low.
 Bulging veins in the udder mean good blood flow.
 And the back should have a gradient, while the backside should slope gently, but not too much.

 Everyone has a favorite.
-Veronika of Schönisey has Strubeli, Hans Klötzli has Arve, Cornelia has Marina.
-And Bärnu, whose family is famous for their expertise with Simmental?
+Veronika of Schönisey has Strubeli, the hairy one.
+Hans Klötzli has Arve, named after the Swiss stone pine.
+Cornelia has Marina, who has trouble getting up the alp every year.
+And Bärnu, whose family is famous for its expertise with the Simmental?
 Well, he obviously seems to prefer Rita…